They overcome financial hurdles to start businesses at a higher rate than men.1 How women do it offers lessons for all aspiring entrepreneurs.

 Working with a financial advisor to consider your options and manage those risks can help.
 That’s what Lisa Young, a transportation planner based in Fullerton, California, did when she decided to set up her own business.
 Sammie Kothari Peng, her advisor at Merrill, helped guide her financially and provided encouragement as she made the leap to being her own boss in 2015.
 “We prepared a budget.
 We prepared, really, a pros and cons.
 What that would mean for her from a financial standpoint, and a personal standpoint,” recalls Kothari Peng.

 Every woman starting her own business is bound to find the partnerships she forges with her mentors and advisors invaluable in helping her overcome the hurdles she’ll face along the way.
 Don’t forget to commit to doing the same for tomorrow’s entrepreneurs when you’ve succeeded in your business goals.
 Having more women in powerful positions of influence was identified as the single most important factor to help pave the way for the next generation of women in business, according to the 2019 Bank of America Women Business Owner Spotlight.

 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday

-1 Behind the Numbers: The State of Women-Owned Businesses in 2018, Women’s Business Enterprise National Council.
+1 The State of Women-Owned Businesses, 2019, Women’s Business Enterprise National Council.